odoo/odoo/doc/setup/install.rst

   # apt-get install postgresql -y

-In order to print PDF reports, you must install wkhtmltopdf_ yourself: the version of wkhtmltopdf_ available in debian repositories does not support headers and footers so it can not be installed automatically.
+In order to print PDF reports, you must install wkhtmltopdf_ yourself: the version of wkhtmltopdf_ available in Debian repositories does not support headers and footers so it is not used as a direct dependency.
-The recommended version is 0.12.1 and is available on `the wkhtmltopdf download page`_, in the archive section.
+The recommended version is 0.12.5 and is available on `the wkhtmltopdf download page`_, in the archive section.
+Previously recommended version 0.12.1 is a good alternative.
+More details on the various versions and their respective quirks can be found in our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_.

 Repository
 ^^^^^^^^^^